 On April 11, 2016, a CSE convened for an annual review of the student's program and to develop his IEP for the 2016-17 school year (Dist.
 Ex.
 19).
 The April 2016 CSE recommended that the student receive five periods per week of ICT services in a general education class for math, ELA, social studies, and science, in addition to five periods per week of direct SETSS in a group special education classroom setting to address executive functioning (id. at p.
 12).
 The April 2016 CSE also recommended that the student receive the following related services: one weekly 40-minute session of group counseling, one weekly 90-minute session of individual speech-language therapy, and one weekly 45-minute session of group speech-language therapy (id. at pp. 12-13).
-Additionally, the April 2016 CSE recommended the following supplementary aids and services: a behavior management support plan, an individual full-time crisis management paraprofessional, four 60-minute sessions per week of individual home-based tutoring (id. at p.
-13).
+Additionally, the April 2016 CSE recommended the following supplementary aids and services: a behavior management support plan, an individual full-time crisis management paraprofessional, four 60-minute sessions per month of individual ABA services to be delivered in the classroom, and five 60-minute sessions per week of individual home-based tutoring (id. at pp. 13).
 Lastly, the April 2016 CSE recommended that the student receive one 90-minute session per week of individual speech-language therapy during July and August (id. at pp. 13-14).